DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 - [x] Add MIME types ref. - https://www.iana.org/assignments/media-types/media-types.xhtml
 - [x] Consider location of "Geospatial Data Repositories" section to just above regional repositories ...
 - [x] Consider separate discussion of difference between registries, clearinghouses, and trusted repositories ...
-- [x] Add section on using QGIS to inspect shapefiles.
+- [x] Add section on using QGIS to inspect Shapefiles.
 - [x] Check other GIS primers for data citation suggestions and add as needed.
-- [x] Move GIS shapefile repositories section under paragraph on registries, clearinghouses, and trusted repositories.
+- [x] Move GIS Shapefile repositories section under paragraph on registries, clearinghouses, and trusted repositories.
 - [ ] **I'v got a question: do we want dataset or data set?**
 - [ ] Verify that dataset or data set is spelled consistently.
 - [ ] **I'v got a question: do we want title or sentence capitalization for headings?**
 - [ ] Verify that heading capitalization is consistent.
-- [ ] **I'v got a question: do we want to capitalize shapefile?**
+- [ ] **I'v got a question: do we want to capitalize Shapefile?**
-- [ ] Verify that capitalization of shapefile or Shapefile is consistent.
+- [ ] Verify that capitalization of Shapefile or Shapefile is consistent.
-- [ ] Please check Inspecting shapefiles with QGIS.
+- [ ] Please check Inspecting Shapefiles with QGIS.
 Do the steps make sense to you from the perspective of someone who works with GIS data all the time?
 - [ ] **Add bibliography of resources cited in the text.**
 [ ] ... additional to-do items go here